AsimkSatti/DynamicImagery/README.md

 # DynamicImagery
-Creating robust 3D Point Cloud of 2D images
+Creating robust 3D Point Cloud of 2D images on the Web